eloritzkovitz/atlaset/docs/trips/trips.md

 - Use the `Trips` panel to create, edit, or delete `trips`.
 - Fill in the `trip name`, select `countries` (by `ISO code`), set `dates`, choose a `category` and add `notes` if desired.

+## **Viewing trip details**

+Open a trip from the `Trips` panel to view its details page.
+The page brings together the main information and content for the trip:

+- The trip header shows the trip's `name`, `dates`, `status`, `rating` and `favorite` state when available.
+- You can also navigate between trips in chronological order, or return to the table.
+- `Destinations` shows selected locations grouped by country and region alongside an interactive map.
+- `Gallery` shows uploaded trip photos and provides access to an external photo album when one is linked.
+- `Details` shows participants, categories and tags.
+- `Notes` shows the trip's additional notes.
+- Use the edit action in the trip header to update the trip.

 ## **Importing/exporting trips**

 - `Trips` can be easily imported from and exported to `JSON` or `CSV` files.